 First, we should take a moment and define what NDT is all about.
-I want to really break it down, so let’s go word-by-word so that you can have a clear and total understanding of what NDT is built upon and how it is created:
+I want to really break it down, so let’s go word-by-word so that you can have a clear and total understanding of what forms NDT and to create it:

 - Natural – means that it is from a natural source.
 In prescription medications, that will typically come from pig thyroid (also known as porcine thyroid).

 - Desiccated – this means to chop something up really fine.

 One of the things I want to start off with is that sometimes people think of NDT as Armour.
 While Armour is the brand name, NDT is the compound.
 It’s kind of like how Kleenex makes facial tissues, but there are plenty of facial tissue companies out there.

 Kleenex is not the only one making it, and when it comes to NDT Armour is not the only option.
 Personally, I prefer WP Thyroid as best natural desiccated thyroid for treatment.